BRIGHT: A Collaborative Generalist-Specialist Foundation Model for Breast Pathology: Discussion

-BRIGHT’s superior performance across diagnostic, predictive, and prognostic tasks underscores the intrinsic value of integrating domain-specific knowledge.
-In core diagnostic tasks from cancer detection to complex multi-class subtyping, BRIGHT achieved exceptional accuracy on a natural-distribution validation cohort, highlighting its potential for reliable clinical decision support and workload reduction.
-More significantly, its ability to predict key molecular biomarkers (including the challenging three-tier HER2 classification and PD-L1 status) directly from H\&E slides with high performance demonstrates a transformative potential for pre-screening and streamlining the diagnostic workflow.
-The estimated reduction in IHC testing presents a tangible path toward cost-effective and rapid precision oncology.
+BRIGHT’s superior performance across diagnostic, predictive, and prognostic tasks underscores the intrinsic value of integrating domain-specific knowledge. {Given the large scale of our downstream training sets and the real‑world, unselected internal validation cohort, all benchmarked PFMs already achieve high and stable performance.
+Under this challenging setting, the absolute performance gains of BRIGHT are modest but statistically significant and consistent across tasks, reflecting consistent and robust improvement rather than marginal or unstable gains.} In core diagnostic tasks from cancer detection to complex multi-class subtyping to invasive breast carcinoma subtyping, BRIGHT achieved exceptional accuracy on a natural‑distribution validation cohort, highlighting its potential for reliable clinical decision support and workload reduction. {More significantly, its ability to predict key molecular biomarkers (including the challenging three‑tier HER2 classification and PD‑L1 status) directly from H\&E slides could serve a practical adjunctive role in specific clinical scenarios.
+For instance, in resource‑limited settings where IHC is not always immediately available, or in high‑volume laboratories seeking to optimize workflow, BRIGHT could function as a pre‑screening or triage tool to identify high‑confidence predictions, thereby potentially reducing the number of routine IHC orders.
+Prospective implementation studies are needed to validate whether these theoretical reductions translate into real‑world workflow improvements and cost savings.}

-In predicting response to neoadjuvant therapy, BRIGHT provides accurate and subtype-stratified predictions.
-Its capacity to identify “immune-hot” versus “immune-cold” tumor immune microenvironments from routine H\&E slides offers a potentially practical, cost-effective tool for immunotherapy patient selection, aligning with established biological principles~\cite{el2021tale}.
-Furthermore, BRIGHT’s derived risk scores offered independent prognostic value for survival outcomes, complementing and enhancing traditional clinicopathological variables, which may contribute to more personalized treatment strategies.
+{Here, we also performed exploratory analyses to evaluate the potential of BRIGHT for treatment response and survival prediction.
+Our results show that BRIGHT provides subtype‑stratified predictions for neoadjuvant therapy response with moderate performance, although substantial improvement is still needed for clinical application.
+Its capacity to identify “immune‑hot” versus “immune‑cold” tumor immune microenvironments from routine H\&E slides aligns with established biological principles~\cite{el2021tale} and suggests a potential direction for future exploration in immunotherapy patient selection. {Furthermore, BRIGHT-derived risk scores provided prognostic information complementary to established clinicopathological variables in our retrospective survival analyses.
+The observed improvements in prognostic performance when BRIGHT was integrated with clinical models suggest that BRIGHT may capture information not fully represented by routinely assessed clinicopathological factors.}}